Civil Aviation Authority (CAA) and Department of Transport requires Ports of

 Q. Do you plan to make any changes to the existing car parks?
 Will there be short term/long term options, and will any parking deals be offered?

-A. All parking will be in the main car park and we are currently considering a free parking period to allow for drop-off/pick up of passengers.
+A. All parking will be in the main car park and we will be implementing a limited free period of time to allow the pick up of arriving passengers.
 Ports of Jersey is still considering future opportunities for longer stay parking 'deals'.

 Q. What about deliveries to retail and catering outlets?
 How will they access the delivery area if the forecourt restrictions are in place?

 A. There will be no change to the deliveries to the terminal and this is being discussed with business partners and their supply chains